Kyoryuger vs. Go-Busters

 - Right tries his hand at fighting the MOTW for the first time.
 Poorly.

 - The team's first full transformation.
-When the changer announces to stay behind the white line, Bag Shadow and the Crows immediately jump back save for one Crow who has no clue what's going on until his teammates call him back.
+When the changer announces to stay behind the white line, Bag Shadow and the Kuros immediately jump back save for one Kuro who has no clue what's going on until his teammates call him back.
 Then they wait there until the ToQgers change.

 - What's even better is that Bag Shadow patiently and politely holds his hands in front of him like someone legitimately waiting for a train to arrive.